adobe/aem-core-wcm-components/Guidelines.md

 ## Introduction

 The items of the checklist will serve to certify [AEM Components](https://docs.adobe.com/docs/en/aem/6-2/develop/components.html), so that AEM project implementations can compare them and know which ones fit their needs and requirements.
 This checklist applies to AEM Components that render parts of a cq:Page, including their dependencies (Java classes, client libraries, etc.).
-Exceptions to the checklist are possible, but for each there must be an explicit note in the documentation.
-The components can be built by Adobe or by the community, but a central list of all components will be hosted by Adobe, along with the summary of the checklist completeness.
+Exceptions to the checklist are possible, but must be an explicitly listed in the documentation.
+The components can be built by Adobe or by the community, and a central list of all components will be hosted by Adobe, along with the summary of the checklist completeness.

 ## The Checklist